eetumanninen/ripask-audio/README.md

 RipaskAudio is a self hosted web music player frontend that works by connecting to a subsonic server.
 You have to provide the server yourself, and build the project for use.

-I personally use local installation of subsonic server and run the application from command line, playing music that I have locally on my computer.
+I personally use local installation of Navidrome for the server and run the application from command line, playing music that I have locally on my computer.

 ## What and why